Enid, Oklahoma: Arts and culture

 Enid is home to the annual Tri-State Music Festival which was started in 1932 by Russell L. Wiley, who was Phillips University band director from 1928 to 1934.
 From 1933 to 1936, Edwin Franko Goldman headlined the festival.
 The festival takes place each spring in Enid.

-In the summertime, Enid's Gaslight Theatre hosts a production of Shakespeare in the Park, as well as year-round theater productions.
+In the summer, Enid's Gaslight Theatre hosts a production of Shakespeare in the Park, as well as year-round theater productions.
 The Enid Symphony Orchestra was formed in 1905 and is the oldest symphony in the state, performing year-round in the Enid Symphony Center.
 Enid's Chautauqua in the Park takes place each summer in Government Springs Park, providing five nights of educational performances by scholars portraying prominent historical figures.
-The Chautauqua program was brought to Enid in 1907 by the Enid Circle Jewish Chautauqua and is now produced by the Greater Enid Arts and Humanities Council.
+The Chautauqua program was brought to Enid in 1907 by the Enid Circle Jewish Chautauqua, and is now produced by the Greater Enid Arts and Humanities Council.

 Enid's Cherokee Strip Regional Heritage Center preserves the local history of the Land Run of 1893, Phillips University, and Garfield County.
-The museum originated as the Museum of the Cherokee Strip in the 1970s, and reopened on April 1, 2011.
+The museum originated as the Museum of the Cherokee Strip in the 1970s, and reopened in April 2011.
 Enid also commemorates its land run history each September by hosting the Cherokee Strip Days and Parade.
 The Humphrey Heritage Village next to the museum offers visitors a chance to see the original Enid land office and other historical buildings.

 Visitors to Enid's Railroad Museum of Oklahoma, located in the former Santa Fe Railway Depot, can see railroad memorabilia, explore historical trains, and watch model railroads in action.
 The Midgley Museum is operated by the Enid Masonic Lodge #80 and features the rock collection of the Midgley family.
 Leonardo's Discovery Warehouse, located in the former Alton Mercantile building in downtown Enid, is an arts and sciences museum, which features Adventure Quest, an outdoor science-themed playground.
 Simpson's Old Time Museum is a Western-themed museum by local filmmakers Rick and Larry Simpson.
-The pair closed their downtown business, Simpsons Mercantile, in 2006 to convert the building into a movie set and museum.
+The pair closed their downtown business, Simpson's Mercantile, in 2006 to convert the building into a movie set and museum.

 George's Antique Auto Museum features the sole existing Geronimo car, once manufactured in Enid.
 The Leona Mitchell Southern Heights Heritage Center and Museum records the history and culture of African Americans and Native Americans, featuring exhibits on Enid's former black schools (George Washington Carver and Booker T. Washington), and opera star Leona Mitchell.
 Enid also has 26 of the 32 sites on the National Register of Historic Places listings in Garfield County, Oklahoma.